gosu-lang/ragnardb/README.md

 3. Shutdown the sandboxed IJ and restart from the run configuration again.
 4. Open the root pom of the ragnardb-test project
 5. Ctrl-N to find HelloWorldTest - you should see pretty Gosu syntax highlighting.
 Right-click and run the test class.
+6. Upon startup of the sandbox, you may see a " Gosu plugin could not start: Project SDK not defined." error.
+  * To resolve this, go to File -> Project Structure, Platform Settings -> SDKs and add a 1.8 SDK if it does not exist already.
+  * Go to Project Settings -> Project and set the JDK to 1.8, also make sure the language level is set to 8 or the sdk default.